kanaria69/Mainecoco/README.md

-## How do you make a hankie dance?
-Put a little boogie in it.
+## What do you call a troublesome Canadian high schooler?
+A poutine.